Rubén Díaz Jr.: Bronx Borough President

-On February 18, 2009, U.S. President Barack Obama appointed Bronx Borough president Adolfo Carrión Jr. to the position of Director of the White House Office on Urban Affairs.
+On February 18, 2009, U.S. President Barack Obama appointed Bronx borough president Adolfo Carrión Jr. to the position of Director of the White House Office on Urban Affairs.
 When Mayor Michael Bloomberg declared a special election to choose his successor, Díaz was considered the leading candidate for the position.

 The special election was held on April 21, 2009.
 Díaz defeated the Republican Party candidate Anthony Ribustello with an overwhelming 87% of the vote, to become the 13th borough president of the Bronx.

 On July 1, 2009, Díaz appointed Delores Fernandez to the reconstituted New York City Board of Education.
 Fernandez is anticipated to be the sole member of the Board who will have a perspective independent of the mayor, Michael Bloomberg.
 Díaz ended his first summer as borough president by recommending that the New York City Council reject Related Companies' proposal to turn the Kingsbridge Armory into a shopping mall.
 In an editorial in the New York Daily News, Díaz wrote that he is "fighting to make sure that this development includes 'living wage' jobs that offer health insurance".
-Related's proposal is still going through the city's review process.

 In 2017, Díaz won the Democratic primary for borough president with 86% of the vote.
 On the same day, his father won the Democratic primary to return to the City Council from the Senate.

 In January 2020, Díaz announced that he would not seek re-election in 2021.